afknapping/github-from-scratch/_posts/2013-10-26-learning-to-swim.md

 ---
 layout: post
-title:  "Interlude: learning how to swim"
+title:  "Interlude: learning how to swim – HTML"
-category: "Part 1: Learning how to sail"
 chapter: "one"
 ---